polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/02 - Phosphorus Five pro and cons.md

 <img style="margin-left:1rem; float:right;max-width: 20%;" src="/modules/hyper-ide/media/logo.svg" />

 The main idea with Phosphorus Five is to significantly simplify the development of web apps, that responsively renders on all devices.
 This implies that some _"shortcuts"_ has to be applied.
-Among other things, Phosphorus Five in general is a server-side stateful web application framework.
-This means that your widgets are stored on the server side.
-This again creates a beautiful development model, where you don't have to manually track which widgets have been created, and re-create them during consecutive callbacks/postbacks.
+Among other things, Phosphorus Five is in general a stateful server-side web application framework.
+This implies that your widgets are stored on the server, which creates a beautiful development model, where you don't have to manually track which widgets have been created, or re-create them during consecutive callbacks/postbacks.

 This results in a _"ridiculously easy to understand"_ development model, arguably resembling the development model of Visual Basic in simplicity, or FoxPro for that matter.
 However, the flipside is